-4 Example - Modeling the number of power outages caused by a Hurricane in the US worst hurricane scenario, with an extreme number of power outages.
+In order to get a good understanding of how a simulation model might be useful, we performed a case study.
+We wanted to see if a simulation model can provide information or create scenarios that, if they occur, would be considered a surprise.
+This does not mean that we are trying to create the worst hurricane scenario, with an extreme number of power outages.
 Our focus is on surprises, e.g., finding scenarios where a relatively low wind speed results in a surprisingly large number of power outages as well as scenarios with extreme numbers of power outages.